Even people who "don't like salad" like this lettuce and walnut salad. The crunchy, toasty garlic salted walnuts might have something to do with it.

 Okay, yes, making a salad is pretty easy — toss the veggies in the dressing, what else do you need to know?
 Honestly, nothing, but I did want to just take a moment to note that if you're planning on traveling with this salad at all (i.e. going to a dinner party) or aren't serving it immediately, wait to add the walnuts and the dressing until right before you serve it.

 I recommend making the dressing first, then toasting the walnuts, and then chopping, rinsing, and drying the lettuce and carrots in a salad spinner while the walnuts cool.
 Toss it all together right before serving so that the lettuce stays crisp, the walnuts stay crunchy, and the dressing doesn't slide off the greens.
 The dressing will separate while it sits, so whisk it again right before you pour it on.

-1 TBSP dried dill or dill weed (NOT dill seed)
+- 1 tablespoon dill weed (not dill seed)

 - Whisk all salad dressing ingredients together in a measuring cup or small bowl.
 Set aside.